WebAhead12/PHP-Backend/README.md

 ![](https://i.imgur.com/y7czOMX.png)
 ## Server Routes
  - "/" -> gets you to the first page which you login on it
- - POST "/login" -> logs in the user in the db {username,password}
+ - POST "/login" -> logs in the user in the db {username: String, password: String}
- - POST "/register" -> creates the user in the db {username:String,password:String}
+ - POST "/register" -> creates the user in the db {username: String, password: String}
- - POST "/create" creates the user's module in db {module : {image:String(base64), text:String, position:[Int X,Int Y], size:[Int Width, int Height]}}
+ - POST "/create" creates the user's module in db {module: {image: String(base64), text: String, position: [Int X,Int Y], size: [Int Width, int Height]}}
- - POST "/update" updates the user's module in db {module : {image:String(base64), text:String, position:[Int X,Int Y], size:[Int Width, int Height]}, userId:Int(from authenticaion header)}
+ - POST "/update" updates the user's module in db {module: {image: String(base64), text: String, position: [Int X,Int Y], size: [Int Width, int Height]}, userId: Int(from authenticaion header)}
- - POST "/delete" deletes the user's module in db {userId:Int(from authenticaion header)}
+ - POST "/delete" deletes the user's module in db {userId: Int(from authenticaion header)}
  - GET "/logout" -> logs out the user from the website
  - GET "/modules/:name" send the users modules